abdelali221/Wii-Network-Profiles-Viewer/README.md

 # How to use :

-A dedicated guide will be available at https://abdelali221.github.io/guides/WNPV.html .
+A dedicated guide is available at https://abdelali221.github.io/guides/WNPV.html .

 # Credits :